-Learn the Safe, Easy Way to Thaw Shrimp — and How to Size Them Up
+Learn the Best Way to Thaw Shrimp and How to Size Them Up

 Frozen wild-caught American shrimp are conveniently always available in your freezer after you’ve bought them, but do you know the proper way to thaw them before using them in your favorite dishes?
 There are numerous factors to consider, but once you’ve got the process down-pat, it’s quick and easy to thaw shrimp for all of your future meals!

 First things first, don’t leave frozen shrimp out on the counter to thaw.
 Like all other perishable foods, raw shrimp left at room temperature or in warm water can become a breeding ground for bacteria.
 One of the many benefits of domestic, wild-caught shrimp is that they are the healthier choice, so you want to do everything you can to keep them that way.

 Instead, run a trickle of cold water over the frozen shrimp; the shrimp should be ready to cook in 15 to 30 minutes, depending on size and how they were frozen.
 Make sure the excess water goes down the drain as the shrimp thaw.